bnediction/bonesis/overview.md

 counts
 ```

-Note that the projected solutions gives an over-approximation of the full set of solutions: the full set of solutions is, in general, a strict subset of the cartesian product (see [](tutorials/tour.md#projection) for a concrete example).
+Note that the projected solutions gives an over-approximation of the full set of solutions: the full set of solutions is, in general, a strict subset of the cartesian product (see [Feature tour](tutorials/tour.md#projection) for a concrete example).

 Access to the solutions of a specific node can be done as follows:
 ```py